Risk for Cognitive Decline in Older Women with Breast Cancer

 Purpose

-Patients with cancer often complain that their “mind does not seem to be clear.”
+People with cancer often complain that their “mind does not seem to be clear.”
 This can be due to stress, depression or anxiety, or physical problems, or may be due to some cancer treatments.
-The purpose of this study is to better understand the effects of cancer treatments on thinking (cognitive) abilities and memory in breast cancer patients over age 60.
-Thinking abilities and memory may decrease with age, and the effects of some treatments could make this problem worse in older breast cancer patients.
+The purpose of this study is to better understand the effects of cancer treatments on thinking (cognitive) abilities and memory in people with breast cancer over age 60.
+Thinking abilities and memory may decrease with age, and the effects of some treatments could make this problem worse in older people with breast cancer.

-This study will be one of the first to look at risks for changes in thinking in older cancer patients and how this may affect one’s quality of life.
+This study is one of the first to look at risks for changes in thinking in older people with cancer and how this may affect their quality of life.
 Researchers will also look at patients’ genes to see how they may be affected by the treatment.
 The results of this research will help doctors and patients in making decisions about cancer treatment, and also help to design better treatments and interventions for older women.

 Who Can Join

-Participants in this study will include English-speaking women over age 60 who have breast cancer.
-Controls will include women over age 60 without breast cancer.
+Participants in this study include English-speaking women over age 60 who have breast cancer.
+Controls include women over age 60 without breast cancer.

 Protocol